SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 1. Type an English text prompt
 2. Data Copilot generates a code expression for a particular column.
 3. Click to accept the code expression or try again with a different prompt.
 Data Copilot’s returns are non-deterministic, so a retry can return a different expression.
-4. Run the Pipeline up to and including this Gem, and observe the resulting **data preview sample.**
+4. Run the Pipeline up to and including this Gem, and observe the resulting data sample.

 ### Auto Documentation